 Return the result of creating a new Function object as specified in 13.2 with parameters specified by FormalParameterListopt and body specified by FunctionBody.
 Pass in the LexicalEnvironment of the running execution context as the Scope.
 Pass in true as the Strict flag if the FunctionExpression is contained in strict code or if its FunctionBody is strict code.

+The static semantics of the production FunctionExpression : function Identifier ( FormalParameterListopt ) { FunctionBody }

+are:

+It is a Syntax Error if the scource code is strict code and Identifier is "eval" or "arguments".

 The production FunctionExpression : function Identifier ( FormalParameterListopt ) { FunctionBody } is evaluated as follows:

 Let funcEnv be the result of calling NewDeclarativeEnvironment passing the running execution context’s Lexical Environment as the argument